Code Format

 Status Notification Conventions

-1. The info field shall contain informative values, such as relevant sensor readings, recorded at the time of the event where available.
+infofield shall contain informative values, such as relevant sensor readings, recorded at the time of the event where available. - The

 Compound Error Codes